A Regression-based Approach to Robust Estimation and Inference for Genetic Covariance: Introduction

-We highlight some main contributions of this work.
-We propose an approach to the estimation and inference of genetic covariance $I^*$ \eqref{def:true-para} for outcomes that can be associated with high-dimensional genetic variants nonlinearly.
-Based on sparse regression in high-dimensional generalized linear models (GLMs), we propose a functional estimator and construct the confidence interval for the genetic covariance.
-Our method makes use of all the available observations, allowing samples from two studies to overlap.
-We also extend the estimator for case-control designs.
+As we reviewed above, most of existing methods for estimating the genetic covariance are developed for continuous traits assuming correctly specified linear models and the independence of the errors of the two traits.
+A robust inference procedure is needed when any of the model assumptions are violated.
+Our paper aims to fill this gap.
+We propose a regression-based approach to the estimation and inference of genetic covariance $I^*$ defined as equation \eqref{def:true-para} for the traits that can be nonlinearly associated with high-dimensional genetic variants.
+Based on sparse high-dimensional generalized linear models (GLMs) as working models, we propose an estimator and construct the confidence interval for genetic covariance.
+Our method makes use of all the available observations, allowing samples for the two traits to overlap.
+Our approach can also be used to estimate and make inferences for the narrow-sense genetic covariance $\beta\tr \Sigma \gamma$ when linear working models are assumed.

-Specifically, we demonstrate the following advantages of our method through novel theoretical analyses.
+We show the robustness of the proposed estimator of genetic covariance.
 Firstly, when both working models are correctly specified GLMs, the proposed method provides an asymptotically normal estimator for $I^*$ under proper conditions.
 Secondly, when the models are possibly mis-specified, the proposed estimator is still consistent as long as one conditional mean model is correctly specified.
 If one linear working model is used and is correctly specified, then the asymptotic normality of our estimator of $I^*$ still holds under certain sparsity conditions.

-Our approach can also be used to estimate and make inferences for the narrow-sense genetic covariance by choosing linear working models.
-We show that under certain sparsity conditions, the proposed method provides consistent estimation and asymptotic valid inference for the narrow-sense genetic covariance even when the linear working models are incorrectly specified.

-To summarize, the proposed approach provides a unified and robust treatment to both genetic covariance $I^*$ and narrow-sense genetic covariance $\beta\tr \Sigma \gamma$.
-As a byproduct, our analysis reveals that $I^*=\beta^{\intercal}\Sig\gam$ when at least one of $f^*$ and $g^*$ is linear, i.e., the narrow-sense genetic covariance reflects the total genetic covariance when at least one outcome is generated from a linear model.